Paolo Pedroni, Chrysalis, Digital Painting, 2012

 (L) Brigitte Bardot and Alain Delon, Sam Lévin, 1958. / Médiathèque de l’Architecture et du Patrimoine

-Evariste Vital Luminais.
+(R) Evariste Vital Luminais.
 Norman pirates in the 9th century (1822) / Credit: Jérôme Mondière

 (L) Marble bust of Catharina Frederika of Württemberg by François Joseph Bosio ©Château de Versailles et de Trianon.

-(R) A 19th century bust of an African woman by Charles Cordier, who devoted his career as a sculptor to showcasing the diversity of human physiognomy
+(R) A 19th century bust of an African woman by Charles Cordier, who devoted his career as a sculptor to showcasing the diversity of human physiognomy.

 Another theme of the exhibition deals with hair incorporated into relics, tokens, and talismen.
 In many cultures, hair retains the aura and energy of its owner and therefore some objects are considered "magical" or thought to be endowed with special powers.
 The practice of wearing belts made of hair is testament to this power.
 Acquiring hair which belonged to an important figure, and preserving this hair in a weapon or magic charm, is supposed to convey power and good fortune.